...

 Let’s go through the example above to understand what’s happening.

-• On lines 3–5, 7–9 and 11–13, we define functions add, subtract and multiply.
+• On lines 3–5, 7–9, and 11–13, we define functions add, subtract, and multiply.
 These functions return an int and take two int values as input arguments.

 int (*fn)(int a, int b)

-This first argument is a ...
+This first argument is a pointer to a ...